• Skip to primary navigation

 fresh tomatoes on a cutting board with cutco knife

-1. Cut the tomatoes and onions into uniform wedges so they roast evenly.
+1. Cut the tomatoes into uniform wedges so they roast evenly.

 2. Place the tomatoes onto a baking sheet.
 You can even make roasted tomatoes with garlic and onions or other veggies.